-Step 2 – Include Keywords in the Filename
+Video SEO Optimization Step 2: Include Keywords in the Filename

 Before you upload a video, look at the filename.
 Is it movie123456.mov or something similarly meaningless?
 If so, change it to include the keywords you are targeting such as software-tutorial.mov instead.
 While there isn’t hard evidence that this helps your video rank for particular keywords, it only takes a few seconds and it certainly doesn’t hurt.
 Plus it will help you find the file later to upload on other video networks.

-Step 3 – Fill in the Title, Description, and Tags
+Video SEO Optimization Step 3: Fill in the Title, Description, and Tags

 While your video is uploading, you will have the option to fill in some basic information about it.
 The following are the three most important pieces of information you can add to your video for search optimization.